Leon-Yanez/Leon-Yanez/README.md

 Member of the coding bootcamps europe, in germany

 * 🔭 I’m currently working on my career as a Webdeveloper
-* 👯 I’m looking to work with as many Developer as i can
+* 👯 I am looking for inspiring coding solutions
-- ⚡ Fun fact: Developer with a pinch of turkish flavour
+* ⚡ Fun fact: developer with a creative eye